blacksenator/fbcallrouter/README.md

 If you set `'log'` in your configuration and the `'logPath'` is valid, the essential process steps for verification are written to the log file `callrouter_logging.txt`.
 If `'logPath'` is empty the programm directory is default.

 ## Usage

+As mentioned, the program is designed to run permanently in the background.
+In order to ensure this, it is necessary to make sure that this is possible without interruption and should be tested accordingly.

 ### Test